-Ready to give Vitamin C a try?
-There are a few things you should look for when searching for a Vitamin C serum:
+Ready to give vitamin C a try?
+There are a few things you should look for when searching for a vitamin C serum:

-Products that contain Vitamin C derivatives tend to be higher in concentration, but this doesn’t mean they are as potent as their ascorbic acid equivalent.
-But what it lacks in potency is often a trade off in stability and shelf life.
+Products that contain vitamin C derivatives tend to be higher in concentration, but this doesn’t mean they are as potent as their ascorbic acid equivalent.
+But they lack in potency is often a trade off in stability and shelf life.
 What’s best for you is really a matter of preference and overall formulation.

-While Masks, moisturizers, or essences are great too, but they may not be as effective per say.
-That being said, if you have sensitive skin or new to using Vitamin C, one of these other forms may be a better fit for as they are usually gentler for the skin.
+While Masks, moisturizers, or essences are great too, but they may not be as effective per se.
+That being said, if you have sensitive skin or new to using vitamin C, one of these other forms may be a better fit for as they are usually gentler for the skin.

 You don’t take vitamins just when you’re sick right?
-You take them on a daily basis for better overall health, and Vitamin C works the same way.
+You take them on a daily basis for better overall health, and Vitamin C serum works the same way.

 Even if you are in your teens, it would be a good addition to add to your skincare routine as a preventative measure.
-And as you get older, it only becomes more of an essential ingredient to add to your skincare regimen.
+And as you get older, it only becomes more essential to add to your skincare regimen.

-Vitamin C Do’s and Don’ts
+Vitamin C Serum Do’s and Don’ts

-For optimal Vitamin C application, follow these do’s and don’ts for the best results:
+For optimal vitamin C application, follow these do’s and don’ts for the best results:

-- Do apply your Vitamin C product in the morning.
+- Do apply your vitamin C product in the morning.
 The best time is morning because Vitamin C fights against environmental damage, UV rays, and protects your skin from pollution when you’re out all day.
 That being said, you can use it at night as well, but it shouldn’t be mixed with certain skincare products.
 And on that note…

-- Don’t combine your Vitamin C with retinol.
-Vitamin C and retinol don’t mix, it can reduce the efficacy of retinoids so it’s best to use Vitamin C during the day and your retinol at night..
+- Don’t combine your vitamin C with retinol.
+Vitamin C and retinol don’t mix, it can reduce the efficacy of retinoids so it’s best to use vitamin C during the day and your retinol at night..

-- Do wear SPF with your Vitamin C products in the morning.
+- Do wear SPF with your vitamin C products in the morning.
 Applying sunscreen on top of your vitamin C allows both products to work better together protect your skin from the sun’s rays.
-Sunscreen also helps in preventing the Vitamin C from oxidizing on your skin which makes it less effective.
+Sunscreen also helps in preventing the vitamin C from oxidizing on your skin which makes it less effective.